ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/common/image.html.markdown

 </td>
 <td width="764">
 true/false.
 Set to true to ensure the field is completed before submission is allowed.

-See [App Properties](/developers/documentation/product-guide/widget-properties-events/app-properties#mandatory) Mandatory settings where you can set the highlight color, opacity and the message to present to users
+See <a href="/developers/documentation/product-guide/widget-properties-events/app-properties#mandatory">App Properties</a> Mandatory settings where you can set the highlight color, opacity and the message to present to users

 </td>
 </tr>